Driving ~87.5% increase in dev efficiency at a start-up by advocating for design

-In 2022, when Omni Strategies pivoted from contract software to consumer products, I seized the opportunity to boost efficiency across the product suite.
+In 2022, when Omni Strategies pivoted from contract software development to consumer products, I seized the opportunity to boost efficiency across the product suite.

 My Role